MusicDin/kubitect/docs/user-guide/configuration/cluster-node-template.md

       distro: debian # (1)
 ```

-1. The distribution `ubuntu` is used by default.
+1. By default, `ubuntu` is used.

+Available OS distribution presets are the following:

++ `ubuntu` - Latest Ubuntu 22.04 release. (*default*)
++ `ubuntu22` - Ubuntu 22.04 release *2022-07-12*.
++ `ubuntu20` - Ubuntu 20.04 release *2022-07-11*.
++ `debian` - Latest Debian 11 release.
++ `debian11` - Debian 11 release *2022-07-11*.

+Ubuntu images are downloaded from the [Ubuntu cloud image repository](https://cloud-images.ubuntu.com/) and Debian images are downloaded from the [Debian cloud image repository](https://cloud.debian.org/images/cloud/).

+#### Custom OS source

+:material-tag-arrow-up-outline: [v2.1.0][tag 2.1.0]

-To use a custom Ubuntu or Debian image, specify its source.
+If the presets do not meet your needs, you can also use a custom Ubuntu or Debian image by simply specifying the image source.
 The source of an image can be either a local path on a system or an URL pointing to the image download.

 ```yaml